rmorillo24/ob2bm_migrator/README.md

 3. Clean

-The script has created some folders and files.
-You might want to delete them after you run the script.
+The script has created two `.balena` folders.
+You need to delete them if the credentials, or the target or source servers change.

 ### Process: